-Are you that author who regularly shouts “buy my book” on Twitter and Facebook?
+Let’s start with a question: Are you that author who regularly shouts “buy my book” on Twitter and Facebook?
+Stop it.
 If this is your idea of book promotion, you need to get comfortable with the fact that your personal brand is “salesperson.”
-That’s fine if your books are about how to sell things, but a terrible fit if you write novels.
+Sales is not in a potential buyer’s face.
+They are about building trust; making connections; sharing value and offering solutions.

 So what exactly is personal branding?
 We like this straightforward definition: “personal branding is the process by which individuals and entrepreneurs differentiate themselves and stand out from a crowd by identifying and articulating their unique value proposition, whether professional or personal and then leverage it across platforms with a consistent message and image to achieve a specific goal.”
 (Just to clarify, a value proposition is a promise of value to be delivered.)
 For authors, this boils down to what is the type of reading experience you promise to deliver to readers.

 So if readers were asked to describe your personal author brand in a few words or phrases, what would they say?
 Do you know?
 If not, perhaps it’s worth taking some time to define and create a plan for your personal brand.
 Here are five simple steps: